vitor-augusto1/URL-encode/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the dependencies.
-3. Run `node dist/server.js` to start the development server.
+3. Run `npx ts-node src/server.ts` to start the development server.
 4. Navigate to `http://localhost:3333` in your browser to see the application.

 ## License